josh-taylor/generator-magento/README.md

 - Use `grunt serve` to automatically build compass files and start a [php cli server](http://www.php.net/manual/en/features.commandline.webserver.php) (Navigate to http://127.0.0.1:8000).
 - Automatically set the required permissions for a Magento installation

-## Roadmap

-- [] Use github clone of Magento repository instead of tarball
-- [] Use `bootstrap-sass-official` instead of unofficial version

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)